Sport, nature and recreation await visitors to the Giessbach Falls

 The mighty waterfall thunders down in 14 stages over a length of 500 metres.
 To explore it from above, take a ride on Europe’s oldest funicular railway.

-A night in a fairy-tale castle
+A night in a fairytale castle

 Amid mountains, forests and meadows, the Grand Hotel Giessbach has welcomed visitors for more than a century.
 Its restaurants, Les Cascades and Le Tapis Rouge, serve the finest cuisine.
 Meanwhile, the 22-hectare park and garden are full of different flowers and plants which guests can discover on a short tour.
-They can also enjoy a refreshing dip in the adjoining natural pool with water temperatures up to 25℃.
+They can also enjoy a refreshing dip in the adjoining natural pool with water temperatures of up to 25℃.

 Spoilt for choice

-The fresh Alpine air, leafy canopies and the powerful spray of the Giessbach Falls are a delight for keen hikers and cyclists.
+The fresh Alpine air, the leafy canopies and the powerful spray of the Giessbach Falls are a delight for keen hikers and cyclists.
 Those who want to get as close to the waterfall as possible without getting wet can follow the path below.
-Bolder visitors can indulge their adventurous side on the discovery trail, overgrown with plants and dotted with remnants of dry walls.
+Bolder visitors can indulge their adventurous side on the discovery trail, overgrown with plants and dotted with remnants of traditional stone dry walls.
 For a more leisurely experience, admire the raging cascade from your seat in the Giessbachbahn funicular railway.